dbrun3/receipt-processor-challenge/README.md

 ### 3. Test

 And that's it.
 The server is exposed on port 3000, and ready to go.
-I know the instructions said not to use a database, but with docker it required 0 additional setup build with the schema being automatically pushed to it at build time!
+I know the instructions said not to use a database, but with docker it required 0 additional setup to build -- the schema is automatically pushed at build time!